 NEWTON, Kansas (Mennonite Mission Network) – Mennonite Mission Network workers Delicia Bravo and Peter Wigginton say they have discovered many surprises as partnership coordinators in Ecuador.

-These surprises have forged new connections in a three-way partnership that includes Iglesia Cristiana Menonita de Colombia (IMCOL), Central Plains Mennonite Conference and Mennonite Mission Network, in relationship with Iglesia Cristiana Anabautista Menonita de Ecuador (ICAME).
+These surprises have forged new connections in a three-way partnership that includes Iglesia Cristiana Menonita de Colombia (IMCOL), Central Plains Mennonite Conference and Mennonite Mission Network, in relationship with Iglesia Cristiana Anabautista Menonita de Ecuador (ICME).

 Even as they lend their human hands to the coordination, the Holy Spirit guides them in ministering among indigenous and non-indigenous Ecuadorians, plus refugees of many nationalities, all while strengthening global relationships.

 "'God's Spirit is as a wind permeating every corner of Ecuador,' as John 3:8 says," Wigginton wrote in a recent e-mail from his home office in Quito, Ecuador.
 "You hear its sound, but you cannot tell where it comes from, or where it is going.
 So it is with everyone born of the Spirit.
 We feel that we have found the Spirit in many surprising places.
 Sharing meals.
 Sharing stories of childbearing.
 Being community."

 Part of being community means sharing gifts in ministry.
 Much of their coordination work involves encouraging others in using their gifts in the ministries of ICME's Quito Mennonite Church.
 But they also serve actively.
 Bravo teaches and prepares teachers for church and community work with children.
 She also works with and coordinates refugee women sewing cloth diapers for urban refugees and indigenous families living in the rain forest.
 Wigginton is part of the worship team where he encourages refugee youth to contribute with their talents; he teaches, serves on commissions, and encourages leadership.